Is Theosophy a Religion?: Theosophical definition of religion

 Kalnitsky has noted that Blavatsky was very concerned about how modern Theosophy is perceived by the public.
 She once again reiterates that, from her point of view, Theosophy is not a religion, although it is associated with specific religious, philosophical and scientific conceptions, and hence it can give rise to confusion.
 Nevertheless, from her point of view, Theosophy is presented not as a religion, but as religion itself.
 This strong assertion assumes that Theosophy is the expression of more sincere religious feeling and more authoritative knowledge and experience than those provided in existing popular forms of religion.
 Blavatsky feels that Theosophy is able to eliminate the uncomfortable and "distracting social functions of religion," which she considers an "exoteric," and to create an "elite esoteric ideational source," available for qualified, properly trained persons.

-Thesis author had asked, "What is the theosophical interpretation of 'Religion itself'?" and has received an answer out the article:
+Thesis author had asked, "What is the theosophical interpretation of 'Religion itself'?" and has received an answer from the article:

 "Religion in the true and only correct sense, is a bond uniting men together—not a particular set of dogmas and beliefs.
 Now Religion, per se, in its widest meaning is that which binds not only all Men, but also all Beings and all things in the entire Universe into one grand whole.
 This is our theosophical definition of religion...

 Thus Theosophy is not a Religion, we say, but Religion itself, the one bond of unity, which is so universal and all-embracing that no man, as no speck—from gods and mortal down to animals, the blade of grass and atom—can be outside of its light.
 Therefore, any organization or body of that name must necessarily be a Universal Brotherhood."
 (Note: John Driscoll noted that the primary teaching of Theosophy is the universal brotherhood of humanity, "Hence springs the preaching of toleration to all persons and to all varieties of belief, e.g. Buddhists, Christians, Atheists.")